pretix/pretix-docs/docs/guides/integrations/hubspot.md

 This section explains how to add payments from pretix to your deals database in HubSpot.

-Before you can export any information from pretix to the deals database in HubSpot, you need to create a custom property.
+Before you can export any information from pretix to the deals database in HubSpot, you need to create a custom property in HubSpot.
-The integration plugin will use this property during export.
+The integration will use this property during export.

 Refer to the HubSpot documentation on how to [Create a custom property](https://knowledge.hubspot.com/properties/create-and-edit-properties#create-a-custom-property).
 Under "Details", enter the following: